beamlit/beamlit-controller/README.md

 ## Installation

-At the moment, the operator only supports Gateway API.
+At the moment, the controller only supports Gateway API.

 ### Prerequisites